Check Your Broadband Speed For Free

 Our free broadband speed check will test download and upload speed.
 If the test confirms that your broadband is running slowly, please read the advice below on how to fix slow broadband.
 If you need to determine the quality of your line rather than testing your speed, our broadband line quality test will measure ping, jitter and latency on your line.

-All Freeola broadband packages are absolutely unlimited and our ADSL and FTTC packages are available on a 30 day rolling contract.
-Our Gfast and Full-fibre Ultrafast packages offer average download speeds of up 290mbps and are available on a 12 month contract.
+All Freeola broadband packages are absolutely unlimited and all our Superfast SOGEA and FTTP packages are available on a 30 day rolling contract.
+So that's no contract ultrafast broadband offering average download speeds of up 1000mbps!
 Check your line now to see if you could get a faster, better deal with Freeola Broadband.